Assessing Monotone Dependence: Area Under the Curve Meets Rank Correlation: Sampling theory and tests of DeLong type

-If we wish to use these asymptotic results to generate confidence intervals or test hypotheses, we need to replace the population quantities at \eqref{eq:sigma_kl}, \eqref{eq:Kj}, \eqref{eq:rho}, and \eqref{eq:K0}, respectively, by suitable estimates.
-For doing this, we follow recommendations in \citet{Pohle2024a} and proceed stepwise, by evaluating the population quantities under the empirical law of the first $n$ terms in \eqref{eq:data_MV}.
-We use subscripts to distinguish sample quantities from population quantities, and to avoid double subscripts we write $\gamma_n$ for the sample version of the granularity $\gamma_G$.
-We then find multi-step plug-in estimates as follows.
+If we wish to use these asymptotic results to generate confidence intervals or test hypotheses, we need to replace the population quantities that appear in the entries of the asymptotic covariance matrices by suitable estimates.
+For doing this, we follow \citet{Pohle2025a} and proceed stepwise, by evaluating the population quantities under the empirical law of the first $n$ terms in \eqref{eq:data_MV}.